nvisnjic/datasciencecoursera/03_get_data_project/README.md

 ## Running the script ##
 To run the script place it in the extracted UCI\_HAR\_Dataset folder root and source it.

 You can find the dataset zip at the end of this link:
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

+Once in the extracted folder, you can source it via the rstudio IDE or with:
+    source('../UCI_HAR_Dataset/run_analysis.R', echo=TRUE)

 ## Script processing steps ##